Team-Blue-MW/Predicted_Gentrification_in_California/README.md

 Deliverable #3 - Machine Learning Model -

-Deliverable #4 - Database
+Deliverable #4 - Database:
+* Fake Data Python Code found under  XXXX
+* Real Data Python Code found under XXXXX
+* Database Schema found under XXXXX

-Deliverable #5 - Dashboard - Google Slide Link https://docs.google.com/presentation/d/1gG6KDQ8mBVEYPGtawjPi9MpZdGQSC38lWJVrBN4hK-w/edit?usp=sharing
+Deliverable #5 - Gentrification Dashboard - Google Slide https://docs.google.com/presentation/d/1gG6KDQ8mBVEYPGtawjPi9MpZdGQSC38lWJVrBN4hK-w/edit?usp=sharing

 ## Project Process Overview
 The Class instructors divided the class into 3 4-person teams with each team defining their own project within the Rubric provided.
 The project will run over 4 weeks with defined deliverables due at the end of each week on Sunday.
 The Rubric can be found in the Master Branch of the Repository.